Hsword/Hetu/tools/EmbeddingMemoryCompression/README.md

 - DeepLight: we set stop_deviation=1e-3 to ensure the deviation between final pruning ratio and target ratio is smaller than 1e-3.
 - AutoSrh: we set nsplit=6, alpha_l1=0.00001 and alpha_lr=0.001.

+## Citation
+If you find this work useful, please cite [our paper](https://arxiv.org/abs/2311.15578).